 | Requirement | Details for Indian Nationals |

-| Visa | NOT required — 1950 Treaty.
+| Visa | Not required under the 1950 Treaty.
 Free entry. |

-| Accepted ID for air travel | Indian passport (recommended) or Voter ID with photograph |
+| Accepted ID for Air Travel | Indian passport, recommended, or voter ID with photograph |

-| Aadhaar card | NOT ACCEPTED for air travel.
-Exceptions: only under 15 or over 65. |
+| Aadhaar Card | Not accepted for air travel.
+Exceptions apply only for travelers under 15 or over 65. |

-| Stay limit | No fixed limit.
+| Stay Limit | No fixed limit.
 Indefinite stay permitted for Indian tourists. |

-| National park entry | SAARC rate: NPR 1,000 per person (vs NPR 3,000 for non-SAARC visitors) |
+| National Park Entry | SAARC rate: NPR 1,000 per person, compared with NPR 3,000 for non-SAARC visitors |

-| Currency | NPR is official.
+| Currency | NPR is the official currency.
 Indian Rupee notes of ₹500 or less are accepted in many places. |

-| ₹2,000 notes | NOT accepted anywhere in Nepal.
+| ₹2,000 Notes | Not accepted in Nepal.
 Exchange before travel. |

-| UPI / digital payment | Very limited in Nepal.
-Carry INR ₹500 or below, or arrange bank exchange. |
+| UPI / Digital Payment | Very limited in Nepal.
+Carry INR ₹500 notes or smaller, or arrange bank exchange. |

-| Third Country NOC | Required ONLY if flying from Nepal to any non-India destination.
+| Third Country NOC | Required only if flying from Nepal to any non-India destination.
 Apply at the Embassy of India in Kathmandu 5–7 days before departure. |

-| Land border entry stamp | Always request a stamp — even though it is not always enforced.
-Missing a stamp causes exit problems. |
+| Land Border Entry Stamp | Always request a stamp, even when it is not enforced.
+Missing a stamp may cause problems at the exit. |

-| Exchange rate | ~1 INR = 1.6 NP.
+| Exchange Rate | About 1 INR = 1.6 NPR.
 Exchange at Kathmandu airport or Thamel. |

 Nepal Luxury Tour Cost from India